Answer: Bacteria adapt, evolve and acquire antibiotic resistance.

-Many people may do not realize that industrial animal farming operations are among the largest consumers of antibiotics.
+Many people may do not realize that industrial animal farming operations are among the largest consumers of antibiotics in the world.
 Industrial operations involve large amounts of animals, packed densely into enclosed spaces.
 In this type of environment, disease transmission is a major problem.
-To prevent disease outbreaks, many operations treat their animals prophylactically with antibiotics.
-In fact, animal farming consumes the majority of all antibiotics used in the United States ( more antibiotics than are used in human medicine).
+To prevent disease outbreaks, many operations treat their animals prophylactically (continuously) with antibiotics.
+In fact, in the United States animal farming consumes more antibiotics than are used in human medicine.

 Nursing Homes, Sanitoriums and Other Residential Institutions

-Many countries around the world place people who are infirm or disabled into various institutions.
-While the United States has largely moved away from large scale housing of disabled, diseased or infirm patients, the practice is still common in many places around the world.
+Many countries around the world place people who are elderly, infirm or disabled into various types of institutions.
+While the United States has started to moved away from the large-scale housing of these individuals, the practice is still common in many places around the world.
 In wealthier countries, these people are often placed into assisted living facilities, retirement homes and hospices.

 HIV and AIDS